dehghani-mehdi/solid/README.md

 ## [O]pen Closed Principle
 Code must be open for extension and closed for modification.

-__Consider discount class, if you use `switch/case` or `if/else` in order to handle different types of discount, you violated this principle, because if a new type of discount is added, you have to add new `case/else` to the class. you can use interfaces, e.g: `IDiscount` and add `Calculate` method to it, then add a class for each type of discounts, if a new type of discount is added, you just need to add new class for it and there is no need to touch other discount classes.__
+__Consider discount class, if you use `switch/case` or `if/else` in order to handle different types of discounts, you violated this principle, because in order to handle new type of discount, you have to add new `case/else` to the class. you can use interfaces, e.g: `IDiscount` and add `Calculate` method to it, then add a class for each type of discounts, in order to handle new type of discount, you just need to add new class for it and there is no need to touch other discount classes.__

 ## [L]iskov Substitution Principle
 Derived classes must be substitutable for their base classes.